kantega/kson/readme.md

   }
 ```

-So what do we actally return?
+So what do we actually return?
 It turns out we need to know how we encode `A` before we can encode `Option<A>`, so we supply
 that:

 ```